Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[STRING]` The 8. accessory slot used for the sender.
 - `line` In definition order: Sends communication from one object to others.
 A sender without proper space costume will not display a comms window.
 Note that players cannot receive such comms from objects that are not present at the client (e.g. NPCs outside their spawn/sync range).
     1. `STRING` The name of this comm.
 Referred to by `Cnd_CommComplete`.
     1. `STRING|Activator` Object by name or label to receive this comm.
+Can also be a static world solar.
     1. `STRING` Object by name to send this comm.
 Can also be a static world solar, or `etherSender`.
 Must have a voice defined.
 Cannot be a player.
     1. `STRING` Multiple subsequent entries possible.
 Voice line to play.
 Must be defined for the voice.
     1. `[FLOAT] :0` The additional delay after this comm has ended before any other comm can reach the receiver.
 Also influences when the comm is considered complete.